 At DisputeSoft, Evan is an IT analyst responsible for analyzing source code in IP and s…

-As an IT Litigation Consultant at DisputeSoft, Leonardo assists in drafting expert, reb…
+As a Consultant at DisputeSoft, Sarah assists in preparing expert, rebuttal, and invest…